HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 - /plain &lt;text&gt; = post text without text formatting

 **GIFS**
-- The following gifs are available: !heyhey !hehe !gm !sad !doit !dejavu !wtf !whale !new !legit
+- The following gifs are available: !heyhey !hehe !gm !sad !doit !dejavu !wtf !new !legit !? !sleepy
-- The following random gifs are available: !moar !both !gn !why !rng !gz !thx !fail !doubt !monster !clap
+- The following random gifs are available: !moar !both !gn !why !rng !gz !thx !fail !doubt !monster !clap !whale !liar !rule !what !proud
 - Note: Only one GIF allowed at the start of your post.
 It is possible to add more things (e.g. ping)
+- Note: This list may not up to date.
+Use the !help command in the chat for the current list

 **EMOJIS**
-- The following emojis are available: :kek: :pikaponder: :rip: :kanna_hi: :hi: :uwot: :wot: :kanna_nom: :kannanom: :kanna_headpat: :kannaheadpat: :thinky: :thonk: :energy: :combativity: :fisting: :kiss : :league: :worship: :ticket : :ymen: :money: :koban: :potion_endurance: :potion_love: :potion_lust: :crystal: :shard: :flowers: :spellbook: :book : :kk: :kinkoid: :sandalwood: :perfume: :memories: :atm : :ginseng: :cordy: :cordys: :cordyceps: :am: :allmastery: :ep: :ep10: :gp10: :magazine: :dating: :datingtoken: :blackgem: :redgem: :greengem: :orangegem: :yellowgem: :bluegem: :whitegem: :purplegem: :allgem: :rainbow : :balanced: :black: :red: :green: :orange : :yellow: :blue: :white: :purple:
+- The following emojis are available: :kek: :pikaponder: :rip: :kanna_hi: :hi: :uwot: :wot: :kanna_nom: :kannanom: :kanna_headpat: :kannaheadpat: :thinky: :thonk: :smug: :energy: :combativity: :fisting: :kiss : :league: :worship: :ticket : :ymen: :money: :koban: :potion_endurance: :potion_love: :potion_lust: :crystal: :shard: :flowers: :spellbook: :book : :kk: :kinkoid: :sandalwood: :perfume: :memories: :atm : :ginseng: :cordy: :cordys: :cordyceps: :am: :allmastery: :ep: :ep10: :gp10: :magazine: :dating: :datingtoken: :blackgem: :redgem: :greengem: :orangegem: :yellowgem: :bluegem: :whitegem: :purplegem: :allgem: :rainbow : :balanced: :black: :red: :green: :orange : :yellow: :blue: :white: :purple:
+- Note: This list may not up to date.
+Use the !help command in the chat for the current list

 **MISCELLANEOUS**
 - The nickname color is changed.
 Your nickname is gold, the club leader is red and all members are blue